By: Dave Olsen

 - Lead times can be shorter, especially in the case of centrifugal castings.

-- Generally, have higher mechanical properties and better ductility (depending on alloy).
+- Metal Forgings generally, have higher mechanical properties and better ductility (depending on alloy).

 - Will typically handle impact better than castings.